deconz-community/node-red-contrib-deconz/docs/msg_format.md

 ### meta_changed :new:

 Contain an array of all values changed since last time in dot notation.
-Ex : “state.lastupdated”
+Ex : `state.lastupdated`

 ## Payload format

 The payload format value can be either Complete payload, Each payload or a list of selected value.
 Be careful, you will get a message per selected value.
-If you want to have multiple value inside a message just select Complete payload.
+If you want to have multiple value inside a message just select `Complete payload`.

 ## Device format